SixArm/ssh-keygen-pro/README.md

     ssh-keygen-pro

-The output is four files that are two RSA 4906 keys:
+The output is two keys:

   * A key with a passphrase
   * A key without a passphrase, suitable for automation

+Each key has a public key file and private key file.

 ## Install